nxp-imx/onnxruntime-imx/example-models/squeezenet/readme.md

 Source (ONNX Zoo): https://github.com/onnx/models/raw/main/vision/classification/squeezenet/model/squeezenet1.0-9.tar.gz

 By default, the model ONNX opset is 9.
-The one present in this repo is converted to opset 17 (latest for onnxruntime 1.13.1).
+The one present in this repo is converted to opset 17.

 Opset update reproduction steps:
 + Environment with Python3 (3.8+) and ONNX (1.13+)